Chain of Responsibility Legislation & Documentation (CoR)

-The key parties and their respective duties in the CoR under the NHVL include:
+The key parties & their duties in the CoR under the NHVL include:

 Executive Officers: